 The construction of the six LNG storage tanks – two per plant – required about 45,000 cubic metres of concrete each.
 To facilitate the concrete delivery from our onsite mobile plant to the construction operations, Boral concrete agitators were among the 272,000 trucks transported to Curtis Island by barge.

-Our team worked 19,000 hours during demobilisation with no recorded injuries or environmental incidents, delivering 45 days ahead of schedule.
+Our team worked 484,131 hours over 52 months and another 19,000 hours during demobilisation, delivering 45 days ahead of schedule.
 In addition, one of our employees received recognition from the client on a "job well done" for his outstanding safety record and conscientious effort.

 Boral was involved in the project from June 2011 to September 2015.